CardinalJV/CardinalJV/README.md

-# Hi 👋, I'm Jessy, a iOS Builder 
+# Welcome in my space, my name is Jessy, a passionate iOS Builder 

 I’m currently working on **Swift app**